m93a/nml/README.md

 <a name="single-tag"></a>Single tag ([regex](#ref-regex)): `/<` Identifier `(:` Identifier `)?(\s+` Attribute `)*\s*\/>/`
 <a name="end-tag"></a>End tag ([regex](#ref-regex)): `/<\/` Identifier `\s*\/>/`

+Namespace, tag and attribute names are case insensitive and are converted to lowercase.

 ### //TODO